satisfactorymodding/Documentation/index.rst

 - Loading and initializing mods directly from so called "paks"
 - Loading and initializing native mods written in C++

 To get started in how to code mods, we reccomend beginning with the first one.
-Learn more in our :ref:`beginners_guide`
+Learn more in our :doc:`beginners_guide/index`

 Installing Mods
 ---------------